 FLIGHT RECORDER 1.1.6 An IGC-approved device to record pressure altitude and GPS position and altitude.
 The approval level of a given FLIGHT RECORDER (FR) specifies its use for badge and record claims.
 POSITION RECORDER 1.1.7 A POSITION RECORDER (PR) is a NAC-approved device to record GPS data for Silver or Gold badge claims only.
-MEANS of PROPULSION 1.1.8 A device that records noise level or other sensor data to indicate MoP use.
-(MoP) RECORDER 1.2 DEFINITION of FLIGHT TERMS SOARING 1.2.1 The portion of a glider flight from the START POINT to the FINISH POINT.
-PERFORMANCE WAY POINT 1.2.2 A point specified by a set of coordinates.
+MEANS of PROPULSION (MoP) RECORDER 1.1.8 A device that records noise level or other sensor data to indicate the use of a MoP.
+1.2 DEFINITION of FLIGHT TERMS SOARING PERFORMANCE 1.2.1 The portion of a glider flight from the START POINT to the FINISH POINT.
+WAY POINT 1.2.2 A point specified by a set of coordinates.
 A WAY POINT may be a START POINT, TURN POINT, or FINISH POINT.
 LEG 1.2.3 The straight line between two successive WAY POINTS.
 COURSE 1.2.4 All the LEGS of a SOARING PERFORMANCE.
-THRN POINT 1.2.5 A WAY POINT between two successive LEGS.
-1.2.6 The airspace a glider must enter to attain a declared TURN POINT.
-It is either: OBSERVATION ZONE a CYLINDER having a 500m radius and unlimited height, centered on the TURN POINT, or b. a SECTOR, a quadrant having unlimited radius and height, with its apex at the TURN POINT and oriented symmetrical to and remote from the bisector of the inbound and outbound LEGS.
+TURN POINT 1.2.5 A WAY POINT between two successive LEGS.
+OBSERVATION ZONE 1.2.6 The airspace a glider must enter to attain a declared TURN POINT.
+It is either: a. a CYLINDER having a 500m radius and unlimited height, centered on the TURN POINT, or b. a SECTOR, a quadrant having unlimited radius and height, with its apex at the TURN POINT and oriented symmetrical to and remote from the bisector of the inbound and outbound LEGS.
 FIX 1.2.7 A single line of recorded data from a FLIGHT RECORDER or POSITION RECORDER containing the time, position and altitude of the glider.
 The altitude data source may be air pressure or GPS height, depending on the device.
 A FIX does not have an OBSERVATION ZONE.
 RELEASE POINT 1.2.8 The WAY POINT where the glider releases or ceases using a MoP.
-START POINT 1.2.9 The WAY POINT that marks the beginning of a SOARING PERFORMANCE at either: the RELEASE POINT, or declared START coordinates, or h. a FIX selected post-flight.
-FINISH POINT 1.2.10 The WAY POINT that marks the end of a SOARING PERFORMANCE at either: where the glider comes to rest on landing, or declared FINISH coordinates, or a FIX selected post-flight, or a FIX established by the starting of a MoP.
+START POINT 1.2.9 a. b.
+The WAY POINT that marks the beginning of a SOARING PERFORMANCE at either: the RELEASE POINT, or declared START coordinates, or C. a FIX selected post-flight.
+FINISH POINT 1.2.10 The WAY POINT that marks the end of a SOARING PERFORMANCE at either: а. ь where the glider comes to rest on landing, or b. c. declared FINISH coordinates, or a FIX selected post-flight, or d. a FIX established by the starting of a MoP.
 CLOSED COURSE 1.2.11 A COURSE requiring the coordinates of the START POINT and FINISH POINT to be identical.
 START & FINISH LINES 1.2.12 A 1 kilometre line centered on the START or FINISH POINT.
 In all cases, a START LINE is perpendicular to the first LEG and a FINISH LINE is perpendicular to the last LEG.
 For a free CLOSED COURSE using a START FIX, the FINISH LINE is centered on the START FIX.

-1.3 DEFINITION of SOARING MEASUREMENT TERMS
+1.3 DEFINITION of SOARING MEASUREMENT TERMS START TIME and ALTITUDE 1.3.1 The time and altitude (MSL) at which a SOARING PERFORMANCE begins, both determined by the type of SOARING PERFORMANCE and the type of START POINT claimed: a.
+When a declared START POINT is claimed, START TIME and ALTITUDE is taken at the START a.
+When a declared START POINT is claimed, START TIME and ALTITUDE is taken at the START LINE as the glider crosses in the direction of the first leg.